Blog

 It can impact how you think, and feel and even your physical health, making everyday tasks seem incredibly difficult.
 Some common symptoms of depression include:

-Persistent sad, empty, or irritable moods
+• Persistent sad, empty or irritable moods

 Benefits of Sudoku to Depression

-To play Sudoku is to devote a certain portion of your time to logical thinking and solving puzzles, so it can help depressed or anxious people from entering a negative mental state.
+Sudoku is a sustained activity that is great for improving a person's mood by giving them something to do and distracting them from distressing thoughts and concerns.
+To play sudoku is to devote a certain portion of your time to using logical skills to solve puzzles, so it can help depressed or anxious people from entering a negative mental state.

-Just like how physical exercises can impact the overall mood of an individual, many mental activities like Sudoku Conquest are helpful in providing both entertainment and a short-term goal for the day.
-Such a simple game can end up spawning complicated strategies for more challenging puzzles, which eventually results in a routine that aims to continuously play endless free games of simple puzzle games like Sudoku.
+Just like how physical exercises can impact the overall mood of an individual, challenging thinking games that promote logical thinking skills like sudoku are helpful in providing both entertainment and a short-term goal for the day.
+Such a simple game can end up spawning complicated strategies for more challenging puzzles, which eventually results in a healthy routine.
+This is especially effective for people dealing with depression and anxiety, and playing brain games and solving sudoku puzzles gives them a sense of accomplishment that boosts the will to live in a fun way.

 Dementia and Alzheimer’s Disease